StrayDogSyn/weather_dashboard_Final_Eric_Hunter/README.md

-# CodeFront - AI-Powered Weather Intelligence Platform
+# CodeFront Weather Capstone

-> **JTC Capstone Project** - A comprehensive weather dashboard utilizing all technologies and fundamentals learned in Tech Pathways / AI Edge 2025 cohort.
+> **JTC Capstone Project** - A comprehensive AI-powered weather intelligence platform utilizing all technologies and fundamentals learned in Tech Pathways / AI Edge 2025 cohort.

-## ☁️ Weather Dashboard 2.0 — TRAE Edition

 > A modern, glassmorphic weather app powered by AI agents and built with TRAE 2.0 IDE.